Mateng0228/VPlatoon/README.md

   - **Make:** A compatible version 4.3 of the 'make' tool is required to build the project.

 ## Installation & Usage
-> Before starting, please ensure that you have installed and met all the requirements mentioned in the previous section.
+Before starting, please ensure that you have installed the necessary C++ runtime library and met all the requirements outlined in the previous section.

 1. **Clone the repository to your local machine:**
 ```shell